tanem/chirp/README.md

 ### Browser

  * [Browserify](https://github.com/substack/node-browserify) is used to package up the various browser modules
- * The [browser-specific stream module](https://github.com/substack/stream-browserify) to deal with the server response
+ * The [browser-specific stream module](https://github.com/substack/stream-browserify) is used to deal with the server response
  * Rendering is then carried out by [React](https://github.com/facebook/react)
  * The total number of tweet avatars rendered is dependant on the size of the window
  * Once the tweet avatar total is maxed, new tweet data is added to the front of the list, and old data is removed